[Physics FAQ] - [Copyright]

 - Edo Berger, Gamma-ray Burst FAQ.

 At the time this was written, NASA was scheduled to launch a satellite called "Swift", specially devoted to gamma-ray burst detection, in September 2004.
 For details, see:

 The record is a 1994 event detected by the Fly's Eye in Utah, which recorded a shower of particles produced by a cosmic ray of about 300 EeV.
+(An EeV is an "exa electron volt", which is the energy an electron picks up when it accelerates through an electrostatic potential increase of 1018 volts.
+300 EeV is about 50 joules—the energy of a one-kilogram mass moving at 10 meters/second, presumably all packed into one particle!)
 A similar event has been detected by the Japanese scintillation array AGASA.
-An EeV is an "exa-electron-volt", which is the energy an electron picks up going through a potential of 1018 volts.
-300 EeV is about 50 joules—the energy of a one-kilogram mass moving at 10 meters/second, presumably all packed into one particle!

 Nobody knows how such high energies are attained—perhaps as a side effect of the shock made by a supernova or gamma-ray burster?
 The puzzle is especially acute because because particles with energies like these are expected to interact with the cosmic microwave background radiation and lose energy after travelling only moderate extragalactic distances, say 100 mega light years.
 This effect is called the Greisen–Zatsepin–Kuz'min (or GZK) cutoff.
 So, either our understanding of the GZK cutoff is mistaken, or ultra-high-energy cosmic rays come from relatively nearby—in cosmological terms, that is.

 Right now the data is confusing, because two major experiments on ultra-high-energy cosmic rays have yielded conflicting results.
 The Fly's Eye seems to see a sharp drop-off in the number of cosmic rays above 100 EeV, while the AGASA detector does not.
 People hope that the Pierre Auger cosmic ray observatory, being built in western Argentina, will settle the question.

 For more information, try these: